Bitdefender to Continue Antimalware Support for Windows 10 until October 2026

 Bitdefender to continue antimalware support for Windows 10 until 2026

 Bitdefender understands the security difficulties and challenges users face and aims to exert every effort to help them stay protected during software changes.
 As such, Bitdefender will continue to provide antimalware support for Windows 10 until October 14, 2026.
 This means that Bitdefender security solutions can still protect Windows 10 against malware, as long as they receive updates and support for computers running this operating system.
-Please check the End of Life Policy for news on when Bitdefender will end antimalware support for these versions of Windows.
+Please check the End of Life Policy for news on when Bitdefender will end antimalware support for this version of Windows.

 Antimalware support does not substitute Microsoft security updates